KvalheimRacing/INF3480/codeofconduct.md

 ### INF3480/4380 Challenge values
-These are the values to which people in the NorBot Challenge community should aspire.
+These are the values to which people in the INF3480 community should aspire.

 - Be friendly and welcoming
 - Be patient